wizz13150/PDQ_Repo/Scripts/Drivers/README.md

-A PAckage to check if there is drivers, in Devices Manager, with any problem.
+A Package to list of all devices that do not have drivers, in Devices Manager, or any problem.
+Return Devices Names & Compatible IDs, any return code different than 0.

 ````
 $Device = Get-WmiObject Win32_PNPEntity | Where-Object{$_.ConfigManagerErrorcode -ne 0}